-Dive deep and make a big splash by visiting a new exhibition, The Pool: Architecture, Culture and Identity, which will be on show throughout the Australian Spring and Summer Season from August 18, 2017 until February 2018, at NGV Australia in Federation Square, Melbourne.
-Entry will be FREE.
+Dive deep and make a big splash by visiting a new exhibition, The Pool: Architecture, Culture and Identity on show throughout the Australian Spring and Summer Season from August 18, 2017 until February 2018, at NGV Australia in Federation Square, Melbourne.
+Entry is FREE.

 Showcasing an eleven metre long pool, the installation will ‘celebrate and explore one of Australia’s greatest cultural symbols’.
 It is certainly all about informing and reminding us about one of the great iconic symbols that has contributed to the development of our contemporary cultural identity.